vietansegan/segan/README.md

  - `<num-folds>`: The number of folds
  - `<tr2dev-ratio>`: Training-to-development ratio: the ratio between the number of training instances to the number of development instances.
  - `<num-classes>` is the number of classes that the response variable is discretized into, which is used for stratified sampling.
 For example, if `<num-classes> = 3`, the response variables are discretized into 3 classes, and CreateCrossValidationFolds will try to preserve the distributions of these 3 classes in training, development and test sets.
 Default, `<num-classes> = 1`.

+## Process training/test data separately

+Given a training/test split, this will process the training data and use the processed word vocabulary to process the test data.

+To process the training data, use `--run-mode process` as above.
+For example,

+    java -cp 'dist/segan.jar:dist/lib/*' data.TextDataset --dataset <dataset-name> --text-data <input-text-folder> --data-folder <data-folder> --format-folder <format-folder> --format-file <format-file> --run-mode process

+To process the test data with the processed word vocabulary, use `--word-vocab-file` to specify the directory of the file containing word vocabulary (i.e., `<output-folder>/<dataset-name>/<format-folder>/<format-file>.wvoc`).

+## Text data with categorical response variable

+Under construction.

 # Run SLDA (to be revised)